THUNDER BAY — The Thunder Bay PDR Polar Bear Plunge has raised over $155,000 and counting as of 4:30 p.m. on Sunday.

 “In a few days, we’re close to $1000.
 I think people were awesome with donating,” said Muia.

-He said he was definitely not really sure what to expect since he had never jumped in the water this cold before.
+For the plunge, he said he was not really sure what to expect since he had never jumped in water this cold before.

-However, Muia added it looked like it was a lot of fun and encouraged people to come out and have fun.
+However, Muia added that it looked like it was a lot of fun and encouraged people to come out and also have fun.